See how Western Security Bank protects your Online/Mobile Banking and the additonal steps you can as the consumer can utilize to protect yourself.

 Confidential information or highly sensitive data is stored securely and protected with stringent access controls.
 The following are two common ways to secure sensitive data.
-Both methods are incorporated into our Western Security Bank system:
+Both methods are incorporated into our Western Security Bank infrastructure:

 2.)
 Firewalls are physical devices, software programs, or both enhancing security by monitoring and limiting access to computer facilities.
-They create a security barrier between two or more networks to protect Western Security Bank's computer system from unauthorized entry.
+They create a security barrier between two or more networks to protect Western Security Bank's infrastructure from unauthorized entry.
 Filtering routers are incorporated into the firewall system to screen data traffic and direct messages to certain locations.

 Federal law provides certain rights to consumers using electronic funds transfer services.
 See Western Security Bank's Regulation E Disclosure (Electronic Fund Transfers) to understand your rights and liabilities.

 You can easily provide additional security for your Online Banking transactions.
 Here are some important suggestions: